-We expect the same level of real estate transactions during 2019.
-Therefore, tax planning issues will be mostly related to the efficient acquisition structures and IMT planning.
+We expect that real estate developers will struggle with the sudden drop of the number of transactions.
+This will probably lead to distressed sales.
+Tax planning issues will be mostly related to the efficient acquisition structures and IMT planning.
 A great deal of tax litigation is expected by Portuguese investment funds, particularly owing to the tax authorities' interpretation that gains realised on development projects are not covered by the general investment funds exemption.

 Finally, it is likely that two cases will be brought to court in relation to investment funds.
-The first relates to the discriminatory treatment of foreign funds that invest directly in real property.
-These are subject to a higher taxation than Portuguese investment funds under the same circumstances.
+The first relates to the taxation of gains on development projects.
+The tax administration's interpretation has been that these gains are not included in the general investment funds income tax exemption.
 The second is the withholding tax exemption on interest and dividends paid by real estate investment companies to its non-resident shareholders (bondholders).